-- Increase in the number of home visits made by classroom staff to non-attending pupils
+- The increase in the number of home visits made by classroom staff to non-attending pupils

-- Regularity of attendance panels and subsequent engagement of harder to reach families
+- The regularity of attendance panels and subsequent engagement of harder to reach families

-- Improvement in the effective use of IASPs for poor attendance
+- The improvement in the effective use of IASPs for poor attendance

-- Improvement in recording and analyse of attendance data
+- The improvement in recording and analyse of attendance data

 Reducing exclusions continues to be a challenge at the Heights Lane Site, mainly due to the behaviour profile of our BESD pupils.
 We are continuing to implement the following interventions that are mainly responsible for the current reduction in FTEs:

 - Emphasis on the agreed principle, laid down in the recently reviewed behaviour policy, that staff behaviour impacts on pupil response

 - Emphasis and promotion of a stepped approach to behaviour management